shaunweg/guide-for-web-camp-redesign/pages/monday-getting-11.md

 > This is the second version of it.

-> Check out the first version of it, [here.](https://shaunweg.github.io/guide-for-web-camp/)
+> Check out last year's version of it [here.](https://shaunweg.github.io/guide-for-web-camp/)

 > Which is better?
 Is it better with:
 > - more pictures?
 With pictures helping guide you instead of just words?